North Carolina: Colonial period

-In June 1718, the pirate Blackbeard ran his flagship, the Queen Anne's Revenge, aground at Beaufort Inlet, North Carolina, in present-day Carteret County.
-After the grounding her crew and supplies were transferred to smaller ships.
+In June 1718, Queen Anne's Revenge, the flagship of pirate Blackbeard, ran aground at Beaufort Inlet, North Carolina, in present-day Carteret County.
+After the grounding, her crew and supplies were transferred to smaller ships.
 In November 1718, after appealing to the governor of North Carolina, who promised safe-haven and a pardon, Blackbeard was killed in an ambush by troops from Virginia.
-In 1996, Intersal, Inc., a private firm, discovered the remains of a vessel likely to be the Queen Anne's Revenge, which was added to the U.S. National Register of Historic Places.
+In 1996, Intersal, Inc., a private maritime research firm, discovered the remains of a vessel likely to be the Queen Anne's Revenge, which was added to the U.S. National Register of Historic Places.

 North Carolina became one of the Thirteen Colonies and with the territory of South Carolina was originally known as the Province of North Carolina.
 The northern and southern parts of the original province separated in 1712, with North Carolina becoming a royal colony in 1729.
 Originally settled by small farmers, sometimes having a few slaves, who were oriented toward subsistence agriculture, the colony lacked large cities or towns.
-Pirates menaced the coastal settlements, but by 1718 the pirates had been captured and killed.
+Pirates menaced the coastal settlements, but by 1718 piracy in the Carolinas was on the decline.
 Growth was strong in the middle of the 18th century, as the economy attracted Scots-Irish, Quaker, English and German immigrants.
 A majority of the North Carolina colonists generally supported the American Revolution, although there were some Loyalists.
-Loyalists in North Carolina were smaller in number than in some other colonies such as Georgia, South Carolina, Delaware, and New York.
+Loyalists in North Carolina were fewer in number than in some other colonies such as Georgia, South Carolina, Delaware, and New York.

-During colonial times, Edenton served as the state capital beginning in 1722, followed by New Bern becoming the capital in 1766.
+During colonial times, Bath was the first provincial capital after the formation of North Carolina from the Province of Carolina in 1712, followed by Edenton beginning in 1722, followed by New Bern becoming the capital in 1766.
 Construction of Tryon Palace, which served as the residence and offices of the provincial governor William Tryon, began in 1767 and was completed in 1771.
 In 1788, Raleigh was chosen as the site of the new capital, as its central location protected it from coastal attacks.
 Officially established in 1792 as both county seat and state capital, the city was named after Sir Walter Raleigh, sponsor of Roanoke, the "lost colony" on Roanoke Island.
 The population of the colony more than quadrupled from 52,000 in 1740 to 270,000 in 1780 from high immigration from Virginia, Maryland and Pennsylvania, plus immigrants from abroad.